MuhammadTanveerAbbas/zestymint/README.md

 Many websites

-- Lack interactive, story-driven experiences
+- Lack interactive, story driven experiences
 - Do not utilize animations effectively to guide the user
 - Are not fully responsive across all devices